wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/agent-identity-verification.rst

 Agent identity verification
 ===========================

 This method uses SSL certificates to verify that an agent is authorized to enroll in the Wazuh manager.
-The manager verification and the agent verification are independent of each other.
-However, it is possible to use a combination of both.
+The manager verification and the agent verification are independent of each other, and however, it is possible to use a combination of both.

+Below you can find the different steps to verify that an agent is authorized to enroll in the different types of endpoint agents:

+- :ref:`agent-identity-manager-preparations`.
+- :ref:`agent-identity-linux-unix-endpoint`.
+- :ref:`agent-identity-this-windows-endpoint`.
+- :ref:`agent-identity-macos-endpoint`.

 Prerequisite